Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Overview

-In order to define a project specific security set-up the OPTIGA™ provides a set of [Policy Attributes](#policy-attributes) and a [Policy Enforcement Point](#policy-enforcement-point).
+In order to define a project specific security set-up the OPTIGA™ Trust M provides a set of [Policy Attributes](#policy-attributes) and a [Policy Enforcement Point](#policy-enforcement-point).
 The [Policy Enforcement Point](#policy-enforcement-point) hosted by the key and data store,